MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/nslookup-server.md

 Changes the default server to the specified Domain Name System (DNS) domain.

-This command uses the current default server to look up the information about the specified DSN domain.
+This command uses the current default server to look up the information about the specified DNS domain.
 If you want to lookup information using the initial server, use the [nslookup lserver](nslookup-lserver.md) command.

 ## Syntax